kburchfiel/rope/README.md

 5. They included a number (which was represented by a “#”

-6. I didn’t feel that they merited inclusion in the list (for example, “see p”; “and er”; “voice over”; “secretary of”; “on the other,” “other hand,” and “the other hand” (because “on the other hand” was being included); “three years”; “in studio”; ”and social”;
+6. I didn’t feel that they merited inclusion in the list (for example, “see p”; “and er”; “voice over”; “secretary of”; “on the other,” “other hand,” and “the other hand” (because “on the other hand” was being included); “three years”; “in studio”; ”and social”).

 7. It represented a single noun (e.g. “secretary of state” and “prime minister”).

 8. It was merely part of another phrase in the list that would account for all or almost all of the uses of that phrase.
-For example, I removed “end of the” because “the end of the” was also in the list, and there wouldn’t be too many times that write “end of the” without a “the” preceding it.
+For example, I removed “as part” because “as part of the” was also in the list, and there wouldn’t be too many times that I would write “as part” without a “the” following it.

 Note that due to these removals, the numbers in the “Rank within original list of 5000 phrases (that did not include multiword phrases)” column are not contiguous.